Alternative Minimum Tax (AMT): How It Works for Stock Options in 2026

-The Alternative Minimum Tax (AMT) can applies to current and former employees of privately held companies when they exercise their incentive stock options (ISOs).
+The Alternative Minimum Tax (AMT) can apply to current and former employees of privately held companies when they exercise their incentive stock options (ISOs).
 If the fair market value is higher than the strike price the spread between the two values is treated as taxable gain.
 This can have a significant cash impact on those who exercise their ISOs.

 The purpose of AMT is to ensure higher income taxpayers pay their fair share of taxes despite certain preferential deductions that may be available.
 The three main triggers are having high household income with a significant number of deductions, realizing a large capital gain, or most commonly exercising stock options, specifically ISOs.
 Exercising ISOs causes taxation if there is a significant on-paper gain aka (FMV - Strike Price) * Total ISOs Exercised.